Patrick642/Bookmarks/README.md

 # Bookmarks
-An application for storing and sharing bookmarks written in pure PHP.
+An application for storing and sharing bookmarks written in PHP.

 ## Requirements
   * PHP 8.2.0 or higher
   * MySQL database engine
+  * SMTP mail server
   * Composer
   * Git (optional, if you decide to clone the repository instead of manual downloading)